 Many companies find both on-premise IT infrastructure and cloud hosting to have their own pros and cons.
 In cases like this they might use a hybrid of both.
 For example, hosting your email in the cloud but your line of business app in-house might be the best solution for your business.
 Your IT requirements, security compliances, and broadband speeds are all factors that come into play when making decisions about where your infrastructure should go.

-Michell Consulting Group can help you to make these important decisions regarding your business technology.
-Give us a call at 305-592-5620 for assistance.
+COMPANYNAME can help you to make these important decisions regarding your business technology.
+Give us a call at PHONENUMBER for assistance.